devcjohn/codebycharlie/public/posts/post1.md

 ## Conclusion

-Note that these examples are cherry-picked!
+Note that these examples _are_ cherry-picked!
-ChatGPT is sometimes completely unable to help, and usually requires additional prompting to produce something useful.
+ChatGPT is sometimes completely unable to output anything helpful, and usually requires additional prompting to produce something useful.

 However, in spite of its limitations, ChatGPT 4.0 can be a useful tool in a developer's toolbox.
-I am looking forward to seeing it become even more useful over time.
+I'm looking forward to seeing it become even more powerful over time.